tpatterson1996/lcc-metadata-manual/record/main/keywords-tab.md

 ### **Custom Thesaurus **

- Use a Custom thesaurus only for keywords that are not available in a pre-populated lists.
-I.E. If a certain end user type is not available in the LCC End User Types thesaurus, you can add the type using the Custom thesaurus.
+It is recommended that you use a custom thesaurus only for keywords that are not available in a pre-populated lists.
+For example, If a certain end user type is not available in the LCC End User Types thesaurus, you can add the type using the Custom thesaurus.
 However, you can add a Custom thesaurus for any terms that you see fit.

 ---